 G-LAP : How do you register?

 However like Raghav, accessibility to right information is an issue for many students.
-While many like him go to study fairs to meet with university representatives others, who do not have access to these study fairs are limited to finding information on the internet.
+While many like him go to study fairs to meet with university representatives others, who do not have access to these study fairs, are limited to finding information on the internet.

-To help students to get direct access to universities across the globe and find their best fit colleges, Careers360 presents Global Live Application Platform or G-LAP:an online platform for one-on–one interaction with university representatives across the globe.
+To help students get direct access to universities across the globe and find their best fit colleges, Careers360 presents Global Live Application Platform or G-LAP:an online platform for one-on–one interaction with university representatives across the globe.

 What is Careers360 G-LAP?

-Global Live Application Platform or G-LAP by Careers360 is an online event where you can interact with admission representatives of International universities and schools across domains like engineering, management, medicine and even hospitality.
+Global Live Application Platform or G-LAP by Careers360 is an online event where you can interact with admission representatives of international universities and schools across domains like engineering, management, medicine and even hospitality.
 So, you have the option to directly chat with over 100 university representatives from anywhere in the world with the help of internet and a computer.
 What more?
-GLAP gives you the option to explore study opportunities in top study abroad destinations like USA, UK, Canada, Australia, Malaysia and UAE among others.
+GLAP gives you the option to explore study opportunities in top study abroad destinations like the USA, UK, Canada, Australia, Malaysia and the UAE, among others.
 Besides universities, GLAP also has government country counselors like Education USA and NUFFIC NESO Netherlands to answer your queries about visa and immigration related to the countries.

 Click here to know more about G-LAP and get direct access to universities abroad